Calculation rules for quality metrics

 score = number of characters in common / number of characters union = 15/45 = 33%

-Quality metrics calculation for named entity relation tasks
+Consensus calculation rules for named entity relation tasks

 For NER relation tasks, computation rules are almost the same as in Named Entity Recognition tasks.
 The only difference is that calculations are made at the category level and also at the relation level.
 For two 100% overlapping entities, if one labeler included both of them in a relation but the other didn't, the metric will be 0.

-Quality metrics calculation for optical character recognition (OCR) tasks
+Consensus calculation rules for optical character recognition (OCR) tasks

 The OCR task id the composition of an object detection task (selecting a box) and a text entry task (text contained in the box).